Locomotion is open from 11.00–16.00 Wednesday–Sunday.

 If you are unable to book online, please call us on 0800 0478124.

-Alternatively, you can get a ticket at the desk as you come in on the day.
+Alternatively, you can get a ticket at the desk as you come in on the day, subject to availability—we cannot guarantee that tickets will be available on the day.
+See 'Are tickets available at the door?" for more info.

-You will receive your ticket by email.
+You will receive your ticket by email or you can log into your account.
 You will need to bring this with you, either on a mobile device or a print-out, as it will have a bar code that needs to be scanned on arrival.

 In the interest of sustainability, we would ask you not to print your ticket.
 Instead, we recommend bringing it with you on a mobile device.
 However, printed tickets will be accepted.

-If you do print your tickets, please make sure you download all images to ensure that the barcodes are printed along with your ticket information.
-These barcodes will need to be scanned on arrival.
+If you do print your tickets, please make sure you download all images to ensure that the QR codes are printed along with your ticket information.
+One of these QR codes will need to be scanned on arrival.

 We cannot guarantee that tickets will be available on the day.